jwjames/easy-map/README.md

 ## Easy-maps
 An extremely simple one-line Google Maps package.
-Can be used with Lat Lng or an address.<br><br>
+Can be used with GPS coordinates(latitude and longitude) or an address.<br><br>

 ### Add with:
 ```